illustrated geese holding various objects with hearts on them

 - Lily Tomlin

-We love the work of organizations like World Literacy Foundation, whose quest is to bring books and literacy support to children in need.
-This is just one of the many deserving charitable organizations that relies on the kindness of strangers (otherwise known as dedicated volunteers) to help meet its goals.
+We love the work of organizations like World Literacy Foundation, which seeks to bring books and literacy support to children in need.
+This is just one of the many deserving charitable organizations that rely on the kindness of strangers (i.e., dedicated volunteers) to help meet their goals.

-That got us thinking – just where do all those nonprofit organizations find such incredible supporters?
-How do they get potential volunteers interested in their mission, and bring them onboard?
+That got us thinking, just where do all those charitable organizations find such incredible supporters?
+How do they get potential volunteers interested in their mission and bring them on board?
 Once they start donating time to a cause or charitable event, how do organizations keep their current volunteers coming back to contribute?

-It can, however, be a huge commitment of physical, mental and emotional currency, so recruiting and retaining a strong core of committed volunteers has indeed become a challenge facing every single nonprofit organization.
+It can, however, be a significant commitment of physical, mental, and emotional resources, so recruiting and retaining a strong core of committed volunteers has indeed become a challenge for every voluntary organization.

-If your nonprofit wants to attract more geese to the flock, these tips can help you not just find and recruit more volunteers, but also keep them engaged and committed to your cause...
+If your charity wants to attract more geese to the flock, these tips can help you not just find and recruit more volunteers, but also keep them engaged and committed to your cause...

 An endorsement from Beyoncé is one way to do it...keep reading!

-Why Are Volunteers So Vital For a Nonprofit Organization?
+Why Are Volunteers So Vital For a Nonprofit Organization or Activity?

-Active volunteers are the lifeblood of successful nonprofit organizations.
+Active volunteers are the lifeblood of a successful mission-driven organization.
 In the United States, it is estimated that over 63 million Americans volunteer annually, averaging about 50 hours per year.
-Pre-pandemic, four in five Canadians aged 15 and older reported that they volunteered, either as part of an organization or on their own without the involvement of a group.
+Pre-pandemic (2020), four in five Canadians aged 15 and older reported volunteering, either as part of an organization or on their own, without a group.
 According to Statistics Canada, Canadians were most likely to dedicate their volunteer hours to hospitals and religious organizations, sports and recreation, and arts and culture - over 100 hours per year, on average.

 We like to think there's room for both...

-Although more difficult to measure on a worldwide basis, in 2018 the United Nations Volunteer (UNV) programme estimated that one billion people chose to provide unpaid help to others.
-Their combined efforts equaled the work of 109 million full-time workers annually.
-And what do these volunteers contribute that is so vital for a nonprofit organization?
+Although more challenging to measure globally, in 2018, the United Nations Volunteer (UNV) programme estimated that 1 billion people chose to provide unpaid help to others.
+Their combined efforts equalled the work of 109 million full-time workers annually.
+And what do these volunteers contribute that is so vital for a mission-driven organization?
 Let’s count just some of the ways:

 POV: You to your amazing volunteers

-With all those pluses, it’s easy to see why filling volunteer positions with great people is the key to the success of so many nonprofit organizations.
-But one of the biggest challenges nonprofits typically face is building a reliable force of volunteers, and then getting those volunteers to stay engaged year after year.
-To help sweeten your volunteer opportunity, here are some things you’ll want to keep in mind when building your volunteer recruitment strategy:
+With all those pluses, it’s easy to see why filling team member positions with great people is the key to the success of so many community organizations.
+But one of the biggest challenges nonprofits typically face is building a reliable pool of volunteers and keeping them engaged year after year.
+To help sweeten your participant opportunity, here are some things you’ll want to keep in mind when building your volunteer recruitment strategy.

-4. Ask for Action: Every good marketing message has a Call To Action, or CTA, and your volunteer recruitment message should have one, too.
 Just what do you want your audience to do next – act, call, write, sign up to help, send money, join you on social media, or attend an event?
-Be very specific and give them clear direction on what to do.
+Be very specific and give them clear directions on what to do.

 The first step to getting volunteers moving?
 Tell them exactly what to do.